Obsessed (Addison Rae song): Production and composition

+Critical reception

 "Obsessed" was critically panned; in a review for PopDust, music critic Langa stated "Addison Rae's embarrassing new single 'Obsessed' proves she should stick to lip syncing".
 Zoe Haylock of Vulture negatively compared Rae's use of whispering to Selena Gomez.
 Writing for Entertainment Weekly, Nick Romano described the lyrics as "[reading] more like a text exchange", while assuming the message was "about how obsessed [Rae] is with herself", in contrast with what Rae intended, writing "the execution may have gotten lost in translation".

 Writing for British Vogue in 2023, Amel Mukhtar described "Obsessed" as "fabulously camp" and wondered: "Was it shallow trash, or tongue-in-cheek art?"
+The same year, Rae revealed to American Vogue that the criticism she received from the song almost made her quit music entirely, as it made her believe that she wasn't good enough for the industry.
+In a 2024 interview with Rolling Stone, she told Brittany Spanos: "I still think that song's good.
+I think there's room for constructive criticism.
+[But] it almost wasn't even about the song.
+It was [about] me doing it."

 Commercial performance

 In the United States, the song debuted at its peak of number 10 on the Bubbling Under Hot 100 chart issue dated April 3, 2021, which serves as a twenty-five slot extension to the main Billboard Hot 100.

 Music video

-The music video, directed by Diane Martel, includes TikTok dances choreographed by Sara Biv and Calvit Hodge.
+The music video, directed by Diane Martel, includes dances choreographed by Sara Biv and Calvit Hodge.
 On the day of its release, the single was the sixth video trending on YouTube.
 Kyle Luu was the stylist.
 In parts of the video, Rae wore catsuits by LaQuan Smith, clothing by Mugler and a fake fur Gucci bolero.
 Her white Dion Lee corset was inspired by the Britney Spears' music video for "Sometimes".
-The catsuit was influenced by the music video of "Say You'll Be There".
+The catsuit was influenced by the music video of "Say You'll Be There" by the Spice Girls.